XavierEgan/3D_Pathtracer/readme.md

 Final time after optimisation: `16.7s`\
 Thats a `19.47/16.7 =` **1.17x speedup**

+### Changing Image
+We could keep optimising memory for a month, making small gains here and there.
+However a better use of our time is to change algorithms for ray-tri intercept.
+Any algorithm other than brute force will almost certainly be slower due the the low tri count, so I will be introducing a new image to benchmark against with many more triangles

+### Do an AABB Check first
+We can construct an Axis Aligned Bounding Box to check if its even possible for a ray to hit a triangle first before doing the actual ray-intersection check.
+This means when finding a ray-intersect we have 3 levels of granularity.
+First the AABB check which just needs 2 vectors and is fast, next the ray-tri intersect with `CoreTri` and lastly the full function which returns `RayHit`

+### Use an Oct Tree
+It has finally come time.
+Micro optimisations are now showing diminishing returns, just optimising memory access can only get us so far.
+We need to optimise the algorithm were using
+Currently we are brute forcing through every triangles AABB check, which yields an abysmal O(n).
+We can greatly speed this up by using an OctTri, a tree structure with 8 child nodes, each node being an AABB large enough to contain all its children.
+The children are equaly spaced regions of the parent, meaning we only

 ## Limitations
 - **No Energy Conservation:** The lighting model multiplies albedo during bounces and only adds emission when directly hitting a light source.
 This doesn't conserve energy, leading to biased or overly bright/dark results in complex scenes.